-The SLA-OA is the Simulation Lab Assessment and the Oral Assessment combined in one; they are always delivered at the same time.
-The SLA-OA is a three-to-four-hour assessment, taken in-person at an NCAS Assessment Centre.
+The SLA is the Simulation Lab Assessment.
+For LPN, RN, or RPN the SLA includes the Oral Assessment and they are delivered at the same time.
+The SLA is a two to four-hour assessment, taken in-person at an NCAS Assessment Centre.

-Candidates seeking licensure in British Columbia must take their SLA-OA at the NCAS Assessment Centre in Vancouver, BC.
-Candidates seeking licensure in Nova Scotia, New Brunswick or Price Edward Island must take their SLA-OA at the NCAS Assessment Centre in Halifax, Nova Scotia.
+Candidates seeking licensure in British Columbia must take their SLA at the NCAS Assessment Centre in Vancouver, BC.
+Candidates seeking licensure in Nova Scotia, New Brunswick or Price Edward Island must take their SLA at the NCAS Assessment Centre in Halifax, Nova Scotia.

-The SLA-OA is compromised of four different stations.
+The SLA is compromised of four or five different stations.
 Each station focuses on one simulated clinical scenario; some will have a mannequin and others will involve face-to-face interaction with a standardized patient (trained actor).

 Learn more by visiting What to Expect - Simulation Lab and Oral Assessment – British Columbia or What to Expect - Simulation Lab and Oral Assessment – Maritime Canada.